react-navigation/react-navigation.github.io/docs/navigation-key.md

 ### Usage with the [`navigate`](/docs/navigation-actions.html#navigate) call

-If not key is provided, `StackRouter` will behave as follows:
+If no key is provided, `StackRouter` will behave as follows:

 * if a route with the given name already exists in the state, `StackRouter` will jump to the existing route, along with setting the new parameters.
 * if no such route exists, `StackRouter` will push it onto the stack